After 2016 Hack, House Democratic Committee Switches To Encrypted Messaging

 The software, installed in June to guard against future hacks, now serves as the primary chat and message function inside the DCCC, said communications director Meredith Kelly.
 (Wickr is designed for offices and does not replace email.)

-For the 20 incumbent campaigns, a.k.a.
-Frontline Democrats, staff and consultants will be expected to reach DCCC officials using Wickr.
+For the 20 incumbent campaigns, aka Frontline Democrats, staff and consultants will be expected to use Wickr with DCCC officials.

 End-to-end encryption, designed to make data undecipherable to any third party, from the government to hackers to companies like Wickr, has been at the center of an easily inflamed debate touching privacy, tech, and security, without obvious partisan distinctions.
 (Democratic Sen. Dianne Feinstein takes perhaps the hardest line against encryption.)